paulrunco/set-builder/README.md

 ## About

-This utility builds sets of finished goods based on a user-supplied inventory report and user selections.
-Sets are built in the user-specified order until the raw material list is exhausted.
-The tool attempts to select raw material rolls to make sets as close to the maximum allowable weight as possible.
+This utility groups rolls of raw materials into sets of finished goods based on a user-supplied inventory report and user selections.
+Rolls are assigned to sets up to the configured set weight limit and additional sets are created up to the specified order weight.
+The algorithm attempts to balance both FIFO and set weight targets in its assignment choices.

 ## Installation
 Download and run the latest release.